fieldtrip/website/faq/experiment/neuromag_hpi.md

     freq = ft_freqanalysis(cfg, data);

-    % plot topographical distribution of Neuromag coil frequencies figure; hold on;
+    % plot topographical distribution of Neuromag coil frequencies figure;
     cfg = [];
     cfg.layout = 'neuromag306mag_helmet.mat';
-    subplot(2,3,1); hold on;
+    cfg.zlim = [0 1e-22]; % the coil signals' magnitude is a few orders larger than typical brain signals cfg.figure = subplot(2,3,1);
     cfg.xlim = [293 293];
     cfg.comment = '293 Hz';
     ft_topoplotER(cfg, freq);
-    subplot(2,3,2); hold on;
+    cfg.figure = subplot(2,3,2);
     cfg.xlim = [307 307];
     cfg.comment = '307 Hz';
     ft_topoplotER(cfg, freq);
-    subplot(2,3,3); hold on;
+    cfg.figure = subplot(2,3,3);
     cfg.xlim = [314 314];
     cfg.comment = '314 Hz';
     ft_topoplotER(cfg, freq);
-    subplot(2,3,4); hold on;
+    cfg.figure = subplot(2,3,4);
     cfg.xlim = [321 321];
     cfg.comment = '321 Hz';
     ft_topoplotER(cfg, freq);
-    subplot(2,3,5); hold on;
+    cfg.figure = subplot(2,3,5);
     cfg.xlim = [328 328];
     cfg.comment = '328 Hz';
     ft_topoplotER(cfg, freq);

-According to Neuromag documentation, frequencies of the HPI signals are 154, 158, 162, 166 and 170 Hz for the sampling rate of 600 Hz (low-pass filter at 200 Hz), or 293, 307, 314, 321
+According to the Neuromag documentation, frequencies of the HPI signals are 154, 158, 162, 166 and 170 Hz for the sampling rate of 600 Hz (low-pass filter at 200 Hz), or 293, 307, 314, 321
 and 328 Hz for higher sampling rates.

-Note that in this example dataset, the digitized position of HPI coil 5, energized with a frequency of 328 Hz, does not match the topographical distribution of recorded signal at that frequency.
-In order to optimize the fitting of those HPI coils during the experiment, it is recommended to exclude this coil from the real time analysis when [monitoring the subject's head](/faq/experiment/headlocalizer).
+Note that in this example dataset, the digitized position of HPI coil 5, energized with a frequency of 328 Hz, does not show a topography with an appreciable pattern.
+In order to optimize the fitting of the HPI coils during the experiment, it is recommended to exclude this coil from the real time analysis when [monitoring the subject's head](/faq/experiment/headlocalizer).
 For example, by specifying the frequencies of interest when calling **[ft_realtime_headlocalizer](/reference/realtime/online_meg/ft_realtime_headlocalizer)**:

     cfg.coilfreq = [293, 307, 314, 321]; % note 328 Hz is missing